getting started

 If you feel stiff and sore the next day, do more yoga!
 Movement and stretching is great for achey muscles.

-Can I still do yoga if I'm not strong or flexible?
+Can I still do yoga if I'm not flexible?

 Of course!
 In fact, that’s the reason many people decide to practice yoga — because they want to improve their mobility and fitness.
-After just a few classes, you’ll begin to notice improvements in how your body moves.
+After just a few classes, you’ll begin to notice improvements in your flexibility and mobility.

 We strongly recommend it.
 If it’s your first class with us, creating your account and booking your spot ahead of time will save you several minutes of waiting at the front desk.
 We’ll be able to get you settled into your class that much more quickly.